arirusso/patch/README.md

 * HTTP
 * [JSON RPC 2.0](http://en.wikipedia.org/wiki/JSON-RPC)

-Patch can receive messages in these formats and instantly translate and send them to another format.
+Patch receives messages in these formats and instantly translates and sends them to others

 For example: